ajlaston/nova-web/README.md

 <img width="2440" height="1079" alt="image" src="https://github.com/user-attachments/assets/c2473ac1-66c0-40bc-9c72-13b18638cdb5" />

 Benchmark WebGPU performance with 50K to 15 million nodes in real-time, with live FPS monitoring.(starting at 50k by default)

+### instructions:
+Press enter the number of nodes you want to display and press the reset button or press enter.

 Link: https://ajlaston.github.io/Nova-Web/

 ## Performance Benchmarks